Henry J. Savelkoul: Education and career

 Savelkoul graduated from St. Leo High School in Minot, North Dakota.
 He got his Bachelor of Arts (B.A.) degree at St. Thomas College in 1962.
 Savelkoul attended University of Minnesota Law School and got his Juris Doctor (J.D.) from Harvard Law School in 1965.
 He got his Minnesota Bar Admission in 1965, his United States District Court for the District of Minnesota Bar Admission in 1968, and his United States Supreme Court Bar Admission in 1970.
 Savelkoul is an attorney at Peterson, Savelkoul, Kolker, Haedt & Benda, Ltd. (Formerly Firm of Christian, Slen, Savelkoul) in Albert Lea.
 He practices Business Law and Litigation, Construction Law and Litigation, Agricultural Law, Employment Law, Estate Planning, Family Law, Real Estate, and Probate/Trust Law.
 Savelkoul Director of the Minnesota Institute of Continuing Legal Education (1983-1999) and Chairman of the Metropolitan Sports Facility Commission (1993-1999).

 Minnesota House of Representatives

 Elections

 Savelkoul was first elected in 1968.
 He was re-elected in 1970, 1972, 1974, and 1976.
 He decided not to run in 1978.

 Tenure

 Savelkoul was sworn in on January 7, 1969.
 He served in the 66th, 67th, 68th, 69th, and 70th Minnesota Legislature.
-He was elected the Minority Leader of the Minnesota House of Representatives from 1975-1979.
+He was elected the Minority Leader of the Minnesota House of Representatives from 1975 to 1979.